Houston Divorce Mediation Attorneys

 You can rest assured that our attorneys will not allow you to be taken advantage of in a collaborative divorce.
 But you should know that abusive spouses, when they discover that they cannot pull the wool over your eyes in the collaborative process, sometimes simply refuse to settle, wasting your time and effort.

-We want our clients to know from the start that, if you retain one of our lawyers to represent you in formal collaborative divorce and that process should fail to achieve settlement, then the Texas Family Code requires that each party’s lawyer must withdraw from the case and each party must then hire a new attorney to litigate.
-For this reason, we offer formal collaborative divorce services—but only if you know the potential down-side.
+We want our clients to know from the start that, if you retain one of our lawyers to represent you in formal collaborative divorce and that process should fail to achieve settlement, then the Texas Family Code requires that each party’s lawyer must withdraw from the case, and each party must then hire a new attorney to litigate.
+For this reason, we offer formal collaborative divorce services—but only if you know the potential downside.

 Finally, a divorcing party engaging in a formal collaborative process should know that you do not need to provide a reason for withdrawing from the collaborative process.
 Our firm is happy to answer your questions about collaborative divorce.